 If the answer is yes, classify the vendor as a service provider.
 If the answer is no, then classify the vendor as a third party and proceed below.

-3. Determine if it is a sale of personal information:
+3. Determine if it is a sale or sharing of personal information:

 If the answer to either of these questions is yes, the best course of action to treat the transaction as a sale of personal information.
 If the contract is completely silent about what the vendor can do with consumers’ personal information, it’s a gray area.
 The cautious approach would be to treat these disclosures as selling, even though they may not fall under the CCPA’s definition.